 It’s also a good idea to make early payments if you have an unusually large purchase.
 You can charge it to your credit card to earn extra rewards points and the convenience of not carrying massive sums of cash in public.

-There are also free apps like Debitize and Debx that will automatically withdraw the cash from your bank account and pay your balance in full.
+There are also free apps like Debitize and Debx that will automatically withdraw cash from your bank account and pay your balance in full.

 Only Charge Bonus Categories to Your Credit Card

 This tip helps ensure your monthly balance doesn’t become too large to pay.
 If you’re on a limited income, only use your credit card for bonus categories and continue to use cash for your non-bonus categories.
 You’ll still live within your means as you maximize your most valuable purchases.

 If you earn bonus points on groceries, gas, dining, or even on streaming services, only use your credit card for these purchase categories.
 You don’t want to have to pay interest on credit cards that have high balances.

 When you have a flat rate rewards card that earns the same number of points on every purchase, only use your card for select essential purchases like your groceries, gas, or cell phone bill.
 When your primary goal is to improve your credit, you only need to show that you can make consistent on-time payments, not being able to pay off large balances every month.